terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 ### II.Lucene Design Principle & Architecture

+	• Lucene index process is to write index document as inverted index table according to full text process.
+	• Lucene search process is to read data from index documents and take score for every document.

 	Quick search repeatly based on one index

 X. _Tokenizer_
 - Stop Word